-The following tables provide a ten year history of funded ratios based on actuarial value of assets separated for the Pension Plan and the Medical Subsidy Plans.
-It is important to note that assets in the Special Account are not included in these asset values.
-However, fiscal year 2011 legislation authorized the transfer of all but funds needed to pay the temporary supplemental annuity payment due July 1, 2012 from the Special Account to the Pension Plan.
+The following tables provide a ten-year history of funded ratios based on actuarial value of assets separated for the Pension Plan and the Medical Subsidy Plans.
+Fiscal year 2011 legislation authorized the transfer of all but funds needed to pay the temporary supplemental annuity payment due July 1, 2012 from the Special Account to the Pension Plan.
 Fiscal year 2012 legislation repealed the Special Account as of July 1, 2012.
 The purpose of the Special Account was to fund additional benefits, such as cost of living adjustments (COLAs).
+Special Account assets are not included in the Ten Year History of Pension Plan Funding Status table below for years prior to 2012.

-NEW HAMPSHIRE RETIREMENT SYSTEM TEN YEAR HISTORY OF PENSION PLAN FUNDING STATUS FISCAL YEARS 2004-2013
+NEW HAMPSHIRE RETIREMENT SYSTEM TEN YEAR HISTORY OF PENSION PLAN FUNDING STATUS FISCAL YEARS 2005-2014